emmahewson/mp3-swimmon/README.md

 </details>

+- Intro Text
     - Brief intro text to explain to a user what the purpose of the page is and what they need to do
     - Intro text box & Submit buttons are in the site's branded 'highlight pink' - used across the event-related pages
 - Forms are fully responsive on all devices
+- Popovers
     - Popover info circles with hover/click effect to give a user more information about some of the inputs
     - Location - popover contains link to site email address for user to suggest a new location to site admins
     - Who For - gives information about the categories
     - Challenge Level - gives more detail about what the different categories mean
+- Dropdown Select Inputs
     - Locations, Who-For's & Challenge-Levels are populated from the relevant collections in the database
+- Date/Time Pickers
     - The date & time are selected using Materializes built in date & time pickers
     - Colours match site's branding
     - Format of time matches event information
     - Both inputs are not directly editable - keeps the data a consistent format
     - Users can only select from the current day onwards
         - Additional bespoke JavaScript validation checks if a user selects today's date & a time in the past.
 If an event were submitted like this it would not display on the site as the events are filtered from now onwards, the user would have to create a new event as they wouldn't not be able to access the event to edit it.
 [See bug 10](#10-possible-for-a-user-to-create-an-event-in-the-past-and-lose-access-to-it)
+- Flash Messages
     - On submission a flash message displays telling the user their submission has been successful.
 Flash messages are styled using custom CSS
 - Add Event Specific Features
     - The top input has an autofocus attribute so the user can begin typing without selecting it
     - I have not included this on the edit event form as the user may not want to access all of the inputs in order